pyrate-build/pyrate-build/README.rst

 Specifying build input
 ~~~~~~~~~~~~~~~~~~~~~~

-The build input files that is given to one of the functions described further below
+In general, a build input list that can be used to construct a build target takes the form:

-can be specified either as a space separated string or as a list of strings / items:
+- ``[<item1>, <item2>, ...]``

+Each item can be one of the following:

+-  a *string* is interpreted as a file name that is processed according to the rules specified by the packages in the ``compiler`` dictionary
+-  a *build target* as returned by the functions described in `Defining build targets`_ or explicitly defined
+-  an *external dependency* as returned by the functions described in `External dependencies`_ or explicitly defined
+-  or any other kind of ``BuildSource`` (explained later)

+Instead of a list, it is also possible to specify a space separated string of file names.
+Such a string is automatically split, so the following two build input lists behave identically:

 - ``"<file1> <file2> ..."``
-- ``["<file1>", "<file2>", ...]``
+- ``['<file1>', '<file2>', ...]``

-Besides specifying these lists it by hand, there are many ways to construct such a list.
+Besides specifying file names by hand, there are many ways to get a list of files.
 Common methods include calling the python function ``os.listdir`` or using the helper
 function ``match`` provided by **pyrate**: